-Spend about 10 minutes on the introductory material in the first page of the activity and about 15 minutes working through the examples.
+Spend about 10 minutes for the introductory material on the first page of the activity and about 15 minutes to work through the examples.
 Plan to spend about 5 minutes on Example #1 and 10 minutes on #2.

 Introduction (about 10 minutes)